cypress-io/testing-workshop-cph/slides/05-xhr.md

 +++

-### Todo 1/2
+**Todo 1/2**

-- write a test that confirms that new item is posted to the server
+- write a test "posts new item to the server" that confirms that new item is posted to the server

 ![Post new item](img/post-item.png)

 +++

-### Todo 2/2
+**Todo 2/2**

-- write a test that confirms that RESPONSE when a new item is posted to the server
+- write a test "posts new item to the server response" that confirms that RESPONSE when a new item is posted to the server

 ![Post new item response](img/post-item-response.png)